What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 - A refined CRM

-- Marketing process or team in place
+- Marketing collateral, process, or team in place

 - Pre-existing consistent lead flow

-- Outbound tools
+- Sales tools

-- Historical sales info
+- Historical information

 At most early-stage SaaS startups, you usually don’t get all of that.